SlicerProstate/SliceTracker-guide/docs/user_guide/user_interface.md

 1. **main toolbar**: this are contains shortcut buttons for some of the general purpose functions of 3D Slicer

 2. **module control panel**: this is the area where various controls and user interface elements for SliceTracker are located.
-These are described in the next section.
+These are described in detail in the next section.

 3. **viewers**: configuration of this area, which contains combinations of 2-d/3-d viewer sub-areas, will be updated automatically depending on the specific step of teh workflow.